 yes, he said to come back with another $50 for the guitar case, and he would let everything go for that price.
 I was elated and I was now "electric"!
 This new interest quickly escalated into frequent trips (down the street) to Knut-Koupee Music in South Minneapolis to buy supporting effects such as distortion, phaser, delay, wah-wah pedal, strings, picks, cables, magazines, etc. It was like some newly discovered culture to explore endlessly on weekends.
 Yup, I was hooked big time!

 "Notes From Within" by Wendy Dunham

 However, something happened that changed my music world: I bought an Atari ST computer to do digital artwork.
-Then one night I saw a Computer Chronicles show entitled MIDI Music about using a software program that emulated a multitrack recording studio.
-By recording notes from different instrument sounds in a MIDI keyboard, it allowed you to play all the separately recorded tracks back at once.
-When I saw that, a little "light bulb" went on over my head, and I curiously looked at the back of my computer.
-There I discovered two weird looking plugs – I did indeed have this new MIDI capability!
+Then one night I saw a Computer Chronicles show entitled "MIDI Music" about using a software program that emulated a multitrack recording studio.
+By recording notes from different instrument sounds with a MIDI keyboard, it allowed you to play all those separately recorded tracks back at once.
+When I heard that, a little "light bulb" went on over my head, and I curiously looked at the back of my computer: there I discovered two weird-looking plugs – I did, indeed, have this new MIDI capability!
 So off I went to buy a Casio CZ-101, two MIDI cables, and a little MIDI recording software package called EZ Tracks from Hybrid Arts.
 That same night, I was making rudimentary multitrack music!
 Soon after, I purchased Steinberg Pro-24 III, the forerunner of Cubase 1.0.

 Over time, this MIDI studio began to grow into a monster (left), as is often the case with all so-called "hobbies".
-It ultimately scaled to include over $15,000 worth of gear including loads of synthesizers, drum machines, digital samplers, F/X modules, cables, digital and analog support devices, a multi channel MIDI expander, a Synapse MIDI router, a MIDI-controlled audio mixer, and a large A-frame rack to hold it all.
+It ultimately scaled to include over $15,000 worth of gear including loads of synthesizers, drum machines, digital samplers, F/X modules, cables, digital and analog support devices, a multi-channel MIDI expander, a Synapse MIDI router, a MIDI-controlled audio mixer, and a large A-frame rack to hold it all.
 I also moved up to Steinberg's Cubase recording software (for which I quickly became a beta tester) and Steinberg's MIDI Studio Manager.
 Later, I purchased DECK digital recording software to add live guitar to the MIDI recordings.
 (DECK was created by people who felt Pro Tools was too expensive for the average musician).
-The mix was recorded to a special cassette deck capable of recording up to 18 kHz.
-It was a very complex system but worked well and allowed me to create professional quality music.
+The mix was recorded to a special Denon cassette deck capable of recording up to 18 kHz.
+It was a very complex system but worked well and allowed me to create professional-quality music.

 "The Garden Path at Twilight" by Wendy Dunham

 Believe me, this technology seriously competes with recording studios.
 Indeed, most of the big studios have gone away due to the digital revolution.
 Some professional musicians are even ditching their old hardware-based studios and switching to Reason to create polished recordings.
-Music authored with Reason appears regularly on the television series CSI, movie soundtracks, and various artist albums.
+Music authored with Reason Suite appears regularly on the television series CSI, movie soundtracks, and various artist albums.
 My album The Magic of Hyacinth was produced entirely with Reason, as has every song and album since then.

-Propellerhead Software always felt VST plug-ins were unstable and not well integrated into other DAWs.
+Reason Studios always felt VST plug-ins were unstable and not well integrated into other DAWs.
 So for Reason, they created Rack Extensions (RE), which integrate well and additionally allow audio and control voltage (CV) routing.
-3rd party developers have created some quality RE's such as Softube TSAR-1 Reverb, Softube FET Compressor, iZotope Ozone Maximizer, Selig Leveler, Cakewalk RE-2A Leveler Amplifier (modeled LA-2A), GF Re-Tron, Korg Polysix and Monopoly, Propellerhead PX7 FM Synthesizer (modeled DX-series), Propellerhead Rotor Rotary Speaker (modeled Leslie 122), Rob Papen Predator Synthesizer, Sonic Charge Echobode Frequency Shifter, Synapes Antidote Synthesizer, most Uhbik effects, and many more.
+3rd party developers have created some quality REs such as Softube TSAR-1 Reverb, Softube FET Compressor, iZotope Ozone Maximizer, Selig Leveler, Cakewalk RE-2A Leveler Amplifier (modeled LA-2A), GF Re-Tron, Korg Polysix and Monopoly, Propellerhead PX7 FM Synthesizer (modeled DX-series), Propellerhead Rotor Rotary Speaker (modeled Leslie 122), Rob Papen Predator Synthesizer, Sonic Charge Echobode Frequency Shifter, Synapse Antidote Synthesizer, most Uhbik effects, and many more.
 Reason already contains many stock devices such as Kong Drum Designer, Neptune Pitch Adjuster, and Voice Synth, Line6 Guitar and Bass POD® amp and cab simulations, Pulveriser Demolition, Alligator Triple Filtered Gate, Audiomadic Retro Transformer, and more.